lsst-sqre/gafaelfawr/docs/configuration.rst

 ``cilogon-client-secret``
     The CILogon secret, obtained during client registration as described above.
-    This is not required if you are using GitHub authentication.
+    This is not required if you are using GitHub or generic OpenID Connect authentication.

 ``database-password``
     The password to use for the PostgreSQL database.